Here are some suggested resources to help you.

 COVID health resources

-The Department of Health and Human Services has a 24/7 telephone service to help you with your COVID-19 related questions.
-You can also find out about symptoms and where to get tested through the DHHS.
+This dedicated 24/7 hotline by the Victorian Department of Health can help you with your COVID-19 related questions, and you can also book your vaccine appointments there if you are eligible.
+You can also find out about symptoms and where to get tested through the Coronavirus Victoria website.

 - Nurse on Call: 1300 60 60 24, available 24/7